 Finally, we collect the publications in top-tier venues in the computer vision field as the \emph{top-tier} set.
-In the following, we will describe the details of the aforementioned four stages and the collection of these three sets of data.
+In the following, we describe the details of the aforementioned four stages and the collection of these three sets of data.

-\subsection{Query generation and data collection}
+\subsection{Query Generation and Data Collection}

 In the \emph{full} publications set, where we aim to collect all African publications relevant to the computer vision field, we restrict our search query to African countries and the search keyword to \emph{(``image'' OR ``computer vision'')}.
 Publications with at least one author from an African institution are the ones considered.
-We also restrict the time interval from 2012 to 2022 with the start of the deep learning era where convolutional neural networks won the 2012 ImageNet~\cite{deng2009imagenet} challenge~\cite{krizhevsky2017imagenet}.
+We also restrict the time interval from 2012 to 2022 with the start of the deep learning era when convolutional neural networks won the 2012 ImageNet~(\shortciteA{deng2009imagenet}) challenge~(\shortciteA{krizhevsky2017imagenet}).
 The \emph{full} publications set is approximately 63,000 publications.
-Due to the large-scale nature of this set, we do not verify it but we still use it to provide insights on the topics distribution per African region.
+Due to the large-scale nature of this set, we do not verify it but we use it to provide insights on the topics distribution per African region.